kamiarkordari/Advanced-Lane-Lines/README.md

 ![alt text][image-Polynomial]

 ##### Skip the Sliding Windows Step Once The Lines Are Found
-To increase efficiency in finding lines in a video, we don't start fresh on every frame.
-We search in a margin around the previous lane line position.
-If we lose track of the lines, we can go back to the sliding windows search to start over.
+To increase efficiency in finding lines in a video, I don't start fresh on every frame.
+I search in a margin around the previous lane line position.
+If I lose track of the lines, I can go back to the sliding windows search to start over.

 ### 5. Measuring Curvature
 Next, I calculated the radius of the 2nd order polynomial lane lines.
-We need to convert this value from pixel space to meter space.
+I need to convert this value from pixel space to meter space.
 This requires to make assumptions about the length and width of the section of the lane in the real world.
-We assume that if you're projecting a section of lane similar to the images we have used, the lane is about 30 meters long and 3.7 meters wide.
-Therefore, to convert from pixels to real-world meter measurements, we can use:
+I assume that if I'm projecting a section of lane similar to the images I have used, the lane is about 30 meters long and 3.7 meters wide.
+Therefore, to convert from pixels to real-world meter measurements, I use:

 ``` python
 ym_per_pix = 30/720 # meters per pixel in y dimension
 xm_per_pix = 3.7/700 # meters per pixel in x dimension
 ```

-We then calculate the position of the vehicle with respect to center of the lane.
+I then calculate the position of the vehicle with respect to center of the lane.

-The code for curvature calculation and vehicle position from center is in cell #54 in the Jupyter Notebook.
+The code for curvature calculation and vehicle position from center is in cell #26 in the Jupyter Notebook.

 ### 6. Overlay Lanes on Image
+Once I have the left and right line positions in warped space, I project them back down onto the road using inverse perspective matrix (`Minv`).

 Here is an example image of my result plotted back down onto the road.

 ![alt text][image-Pipeline]

-I implemented this step in cells #27 in my code in `Project.ipynb` in the function `process_image()`.
+I implemented this step in cells #29 in my code in `Project.ipynb` in the function `process_image()`.

 ### 7. Pipeline (Video)
+After I tuned my pipeline on test images, I ran it on a video stream.
+To keep track of parameters and other information I defined `Line()` and `Boundaries()` classes in cell #28 to keep track of all the interesting parameters I measure from frame to frame and use that information to remove outliers and remove jitters in the results.

 Here is an example of the final video.
 The pipeline performed reasonably well on the entire project video.
 There were wobbly lines at some times that are ok but there were no catastrophic failures that would cause the car to drive off the road.